Associate of Arts Degree Framework

 - Nine credits in Arts, Science, or other areas

-* Does not fulfill the science requirement at KPU or elsewhere for Science majors.
+* Does not fulfill the science requirement for Science majors.

 † Arts courses include all courses offered by the Faculty of Arts and all ECON courses.
 Areas designated as Social Sciences and Humanities are for the purposes of this Framework only.

 Students intending to transfer elsewhere should check whether courses designated as Arts, Humanities, or Social Sciences at KPU fulfill the same area criteria at their destination institution.